Singular sets and parameters of generalized triangle orbifolds: Examples of the generalized triangle orbifolds.

 \psfig{file=exB.eps, scale=.75}

 \parbox[b]{0.4\textwidth}{ $ $ }

 Equations on $t_0=\tr(AB)$, $t_1=\tr(AC)$, $t_2=\tr(BC)$:

-We will consider only $n=3$.
-Up to the symmetry and change of orientation the system has only one complex solution, which defines the complex place of the orbifold group:
+We shall consider only $n=3$.
+Up to the symmetry and change of orientations, the system has only one complex solution which defines the complex place of the orbifold group:

-The squares of $\rho_0$, $\rho_1$ are algebraic integers and by arithmeticity test \cite{Bel} the group is arithmetic defined over field $\Q[\sqrt{-3}]$.
+The squares of $\rho_0$, $\rho_1$ are algebraic integers and by the arithmeticity test \cite{Bel1} the group is arithmetic and defined over the field $\Q[\sqrt{-3}]$.

-(For $n=2$ and $n=\infty$ the group has no any complex places, so the orbifold is not hyperbolic.
-For large values of $n$ the group has more then one complex places induced by $cos(\pi/n)\to cos(k\pi/n)$, $(k,n)=1$ and so it is not arithmetic.)
+(For $n=2$ and $n=\infty$ the group has no any complex places and the orbifold is not hyperbolic.
+For large values of $n$ the group has more than one complex place induced by the Galois automorphisms $\cos(\pi/n)\to \cos(k\pi/n)$, $(k,n)=1$, and so it is not arithmetic.)

 \psfig{file=exC.eps, scale=.70}

 \parbox[b]{0.5\textwidth}{ $ $ }

 Equations on $t_0=\tr(AB)$, $t_1=\tr(AC)$, $t_2=\tr(BC)$: